elementary/website/docs/human-interface-guidelines.md

 If the primary action is destructive—i.e. it cannot be easily reversed or undone—it should be given the `.destructive-action` style class, rendering it in a red style by default.
 Destructive actions should not be focused by default to prevent accidental activation.

-Multiple suggested or destructive actions should not co-exist in the same context; there should only be one of either type in a dialog.
+Multiple suggested and/or destructive actions should not co-exist in the same context; there should only be one of either type in a dialog.

 ### Preference Dialogs {#preference-dialogs}